-An integral component of the strategy is NHLBI's Collaborating Network of Networks for Evaluating COVID-19 and Therapeutic Strategies (CONNECTS).
-The goal of this research effort is to build on our existing clinical research networks to better understand the risk of severe illness from COVID-19 and to identify therapies that will slow or halt the disease progression and speed recovery.
+The NHLBI’s multi-pronged research strategy aims to better our understanding of the risk of serious illness from COVID-19 and to identify therapies that will slow or halt disease progression and speed recovery.

 Those with underlying health conditions, such as chronic lung disease, cardiovascular disease, diabetes mellitus, and sickle cell disease, appear to be at higher risk for severe COVID-19–associated disease.

 The NHLBI has designed an adaptive, responsive research strategy with short- and-long-term goals.
 These goals include:

 NHLBI’s research response to the COVID-19 crisis has been a rapid, collaborative, and strategic effort.